arsam31/SAAC02-Notes/README.md

 ### DynamoDB Streams and Triggers

-DynamoDB stream is a time ordered list of changes to items in a DynamoDB table.
+DynamoDB stream is a time ordered list of changes to items in a DynamoDB table. means everytime a change occurs to an item in a table, a change is recorded in a dynamodb stream.

 A stream is a 24 hour rolling window of the changes.
 It uses Kinesis streams on the backend.

 This is enabled on a per table basis.
 This records